Solar Frequently Asked Questions

 - Unfortunately, the trades are gradually losing their labor force and this affects the solar industry

-- As demand grows, the value of limited electricians and solar technicians will also increase, making it more expensive to hire someone
+- The value of limited electricians and solar technicians will increase, making it more expensive to hire someone as demand grows

 I heard Solar Panels are only 15-25% efficient, why should I invest in something so inefficient when it wil only get better in the future?

 While this may be true, you must understand that any array we install will tackle any percent of your energy demand you wish to, assuming adequate site conditions and roof space.

 - We perform site evaluations to determine power needs.
 This takes into account the amount of shading your location contains, the roof pitch of your building, and most importantly your electric bill

 It is important to note the growth of PV technology.
 This growth is extremely analogous to the evolution of cars.
 For instance, most people would not buy a car five years newer than their current simply because it gets two more mpg.

 What happens if my system under or over produces?

 Switching to a PV system does not disconnect your home from the electric grid.